The Certainty of Uncertainty

 A few thoughts to ponder

-This is, of course, an overly simplified view.
-The truth is much more nuanced.
-While some parts of the path ahead do indeed look more certain than others and, whilst we don’t try to predict the future, we have spent a little time thinking about a few themes that financial services should be mindful of over the coming months.
+Some parts of the path ahead look more certain than others and, whilst we don’t try to predict the future, we have spent a little time thinking about a few themes that financial services should be mindful of over the coming months.

 - Building on this theme, the customer-facing banking landscape looks to have changed forever too, with branch closures set to be a feature of the coming 12 months.
-Financial services organisations, especially more traditional firms who have attempted to stave off a full shift to technological solutions, will need to come up with innovative ways of servicing all customers – whoever they are, whatever their age, and regardless of their tech proficiency – via platforms, APS’s, apps and other digital and hybrid touchpoints.
+Financial services organisations, especially more traditional firms who have attempted to stave off a full shift to technological solutions, will need to come up with innovative ways of servicing all customers – whoever they are, whatever their age, regardless of their tech proficiency – via platforms and apps.
 Organisations that adapt will thrive.

 - As more banking customers use technology, the trend towards data in financial services will only grow too.
 COVID-19 has added weight to the wave of data in financial services and the number of use cases for data is exploding.
 In a post-COVID world, organisations who have readied themselves for the data revolution will be well set to profit, whilst those who have stuck their heads in the sand will fall behind.